What is the exemption for vessels restricted in their ability to maneuver during safety operations in TSS?

 Study for the COLREGs IRPCS Test.
 Address international collision regulations with flashcards and multiple choice questions, each with hints and explanations.
 Be prepared for the sea!

-Vessels restricted in their ability to maneuver, such as those engaged in safety operations within a Traffic Separation Scheme (TSS), are indeed exempt from complying with certain navigation rules as necessary.
-This exemption is crucial to ensure that these vessels can effectively carry out their operations without compromising safety.
+Vessels that are restricted in their ability to maneuver, such as those engaged in safety operations within Traffic Separation Schemes (TSS), are indeed exempted from complying with certain navigation rules as necessary.
+This exemption is designed to provide these vessels the operational flexibility they need to perform their safety-related tasks effectively.

 Subscribe